-Note 3: Acquisitions
+Note 4: Acquisitions

-On February 16, 2017, the Company acquired the remaining 30 percent voting interest in Speakeasy for a cash purchase price of \$2,111, and on March 2, 2017, the Company acquired the remaining 20 percent voting interest in DMV Holdings for a cash purchase price of \$7,120.

-The initial purchase of 80 percent voting interest in DMV Holdings occurred in January 2015 for a cash purchase price of \$14,110.
-DMV Digital Holdings Company holds all outstanding ownership interests of three Dallas-based businesses, Distribion, Inc., Vertical Nerve, Inc. and CDFX, LLC.
+In March 2017, the Company acquired the remaining 20 percent voting interest in DMV Holdings for a cash purchase price of \$7,120.
+The initial purchase of 80 percent voting interest in DMV Holdings occurred in January 2015.
+DMV Holdings holds all outstanding ownership interests of three Dallas-based businesses, Distribion, Inc., Vertical Nerve, Inc. and CDFX, LLC.
 These businesses specialize in local marketing automation, search engine marketing, and direct mail and promotional products, respectively.
-Transaction costs related to the initial purchase are a component of other production, distribution and operating costs and totaled \$1,288.
-The estimated fair value of the acquired DMV Holdings businesses totaled \$17,829, of which \$2,548 was attributed to noncontrolling interests.
+These acquisitions complement the product and service offerings currently available to A. H. Belo clients, thereby strengthening the Company's diversified product portfolio and allowing for greater penetration in a competitive advertising market.
+Operating results of the businesses acquired have been included in the Consolidated Statements of Operations from the initial acquisition date forward.